mehwaffle10/Waffle_Balance/README.md

 	- Fixed radius and full 360 degree arc for block and blob detection
 	- Breaks backwall underneath in a plus constantly
 	- Leads to much more consistency and wider holes
+    - Hits friendly static blobs in line with other siege

 ### Crates
 - Won't break when exiting